KDLA (AM)

-KDLA (1010 AM) was a radio station licensed to De Ridder, Louisiana, United States.
+KDLA (1010 AM) was a radio station licensed to DeRidder, Louisiana, United States.
 The station was last owned by Christian Broadcasting of De Ridder.
 Previous owners include Willis Broadcasting and DSN.
 KDLA's daytime signal covered a large portion of the Lake Charles market.
 KDLA had a long history of formats over the years from Top-40, Urban, Sports to Religious programming.
 Its license was surrendered to the Federal Communications Commission on October 1, 2019, and cancelled on October 4, 2019.